Links on SoundGuys may earn us a commission. Learn more.

 Take a listen and let us know what you think.

-Sennheiser MOMENTUM True Wireless 3 microphone demo (Ideal):
+Sennheiser MOMENTUM True Wireless 3 microphone demo (Ideal conditions):

-Sennheiser MOMENTUM True Wireless 3 microphone demo (Street):
+Sennheiser MOMENTUM True Wireless 3 microphone demo (Street conditions):

-Sennheiser MOMENTUM True Wireless 3 microphone demo (Office):
+Sennheiser MOMENTUM True Wireless 3 microphone demo (Office conditions):

 How does the microphone sound to you?